lgersman/pragmatic-angular/README.md

 });
 ````

-Play with the live example : http://jsfiddle.net/lgersman/swkdLrjq/
+Play with the live example : [pragmatic-angular module example utilizing jQuery UI sortable](http://jsfiddle.net/lgersman/swkdLrjq/).

+If you are more familiar with [Twitter Bootstrap] you should consider diving into  [pragmatic-angular module example utilizing Bootstrap Modal and Popover](http://jsfiddle.net/lgersman/p8ag7pLn/) example.

 ### ng-on

-Using ``ng-on`` allows you to handle ANY native or [custom event](https://developer.mozilla.org/en/docs/Web/API/CustomEvent) events of an element or bubbled from its children.
+Using ``ng-on`` allows you to handle ANY native or [custom](https://developer.mozilla.org/en/docs/Web/API/CustomEvent) events of an element (or even bubbled from its children).

 The directive expects data in object notation as it's value.